Stefanstud/GNN-graph-classification/README.md

 The MUTAG dataset is a widely used graph classification dataset in the field of cheminformatics.
 It is designed for predicting the mutagenicity of chemical compounds, making it a crucial resource for toxicology and drug discovery research.

-### About the MUTAG Dataset

-The MUTAG dataset consists of a collection of chemical compounds, where each compound is represented as a graph.
-In these graphs:

 - Nodes represent atoms within the chemical compound, their features indicate the atom type.
 - Edges represent chemical bonds between atoms, their features indicate the chemical bond type.
 - The dataset is labeled, with each graph labeled as either mutagenic (positive class) or non-mutagenic (negative class).

-The goal of this assignment is to develop and evaluate graph convolutional network models for the graph classification task.
-By predicting whether a chemical compound is mutagenic or non-mutagenic, you’ll gain valuable insights into the applications of graph-based machine learning in cheminformatics.

 ## Methods